BIGJRA/BIGJRA.github.io/reborn.md

 Poochyena evolves early and can have the Moxie ability, so it can be fantastic in the early game.

 To the right of the blue bin is a hidden *Dark Gem*.
+In a box on the bottom left is a hidden *Potion*.
 After defeating the trainer on the left you'll get a *Super Potion*.
 During thunderstorms specifically, you'll be able to get **Tynamo**!

 Head outside and go to the right under the bridge.
 When the weather is rainy, you'll find **Pansear** or **Panpour**, randomly determined.
 The second from the right box on the bottom row contains a *Purple Shard*.
 Head to the right.